The Broad: Architecture

+Original building

 The Broad is housed in a new building designed by architecture firm Diller Scofidio + Renfro in collaboration with Gensler and structural engineering firm Leslie E. Robertson Associates.
 Its cost has been estimated at $140 million.
 With a location adjacent to Frank Gehry's iconic Walt Disney Concert Hall, the museum's design is intended to contrast with its bright metallic perforated exterior while respecting its architectural presence by having a porous, "honeycomblike" exterior.
 The design is based on a concept entitled "the veil and the vault".
 "The veil" is a porous envelope that wraps the whole building, filtering and transmitting daylight to the indoor space.
 This skin is composed of 2,500 rhomboidal panels of fiberglass-reinforced concrete supported by a 650-ton steel substructure.
 The "vault" is a concrete body which forms the core of the building, dedicated to storage, laboratories, curatorial spaces and offices.
-The vault is enveloped on all sides by the "veil," an airy, cellular exoskeleton structure that spans across the block-long gallery and provides filtered natural daylight.

 The three-story museum has 50000 sqft of exhibition space on two floors, with 35000 sqft of column-free gallery space on the third floor and 15000 sqft on the first.
 The roof has 318 skylight monitors that admit diffused sunlight from the north.
 In the non-Euclidean lobby, there is no front desk; instead, visitor-services associates greet guests with mobile devices.
 Lobby and exhibitions spaces are connected by a 105-foot escalator and a glass-enclosed elevator.

+Plans for expansion

+In 2024, The Broad announced a $100-million, 55,000-square-foot addition behind the existing structure, which would increase gallery space by 70 percent.
+Designed by Diller Scofidio + Renfro, the addition is to take the form of a second building connecting to the original museum via a third-floor door and passageway leading to a courtyard with views of the sky.The new gallery space will include artists already in the collection and new artists, e.g. Cauleen Smith, Lauren Halsey, and Patrick Martinez.

 Museum plaza

-In early 2014, plans were published for a 24000 sqft public plaza adjacent to The Broad, to be overseen and maintained by the museum as part of its agreement with the city.
-Designed by the museum's architects, Diller, Scofidio + Renfro, and landscape architect Walter Hood, the plaza, with other streetscape improvements, is estimated to cost $18 million, with about $10 million coming from redevelopment funds and $8 million from the museum.
+In 2014, plans were published for a 24000 sqft public plaza adjacent to The Broad, to be overseen and maintained by the museum as part of its agreement with the city.
+Designed by the museum's architects, Diller, Scofidio + Renfro, and landscape architect Walter J. Hood, the Hilda Solis Plaza plaza, with other streetscape improvements, is estimated to have cost $18 million, with about $10 million coming from redevelopment funds and $8 million from the museum.
 It features a grove of 100-year-old Barouni olive trees.